 New England Nevilles

-Charles Neville’s latest life places him in the relative quiet of Massachussetts, where he’s teamed up with his sons Khalif and Taylin to form the New England Nevilles.
+Charles Neville’s last musical project placed him in the relative quiet of Massachussetts, where he’s teamed up with his sons Khalif and Taylin to form the New England Nevilles.